 Unfortunately, there are no live recordings available prior to the 1972 Ziggy Stardust tour, with the exception of a mimed performance on Hits A Go Go (02-11-69, on Remember60's Vol. 4) and a live performance at the Ivor Novello Awards (10-05-70, on 40 Jaar Top 40 1969-1970).
 Recorded for BBC radio on the 1972 Johnnie Walker Lunchtime Show (released on Bowie At The Beeb).
 Live versions from 1972, 1973, 1974, 1983 and 1990 are found on bootlegs and the official Live Santa Monica '72, Ziggy Stardust - The Motion Picture , David Live (2005 edition only) and Cracked Actor albums and Serious Moonlight.
 Everybody assumed 'Space Oddity' was played live for the very last time at Bowie's 50th birthday concert (New York, Madison Square Garden, 09-01-97; a/o 50th Birthday Bash (BPCD 973282-1/2)), but surprisingly it was later revived at the Tibet House Freedom Benefit (New York, Carnegie Hall, 22-02-02) and at Horsens, Friluftsscenen Lunden, 05-07-02.

 Speed Of Life (Bowie): from Low; B-side of 'Be My Wife' (RCA PB 1017).
-It has appeared on Stage and other 1978 live albums, but was not played live again until the 2002 Heathen mini tour.
+Live versions appear on Stage and Welcome To The Blackout.
+This instrumental was not played live again until the 2002 Heathen mini tour.

 Star (Bowie): released on Ziggy Stardust.
 A reel-to-reel studio tape demo recording, given to singer Les Payne for him to cover, was auctioned at Christies in 2000, whereas an early mix was included on a tape auctioned at Omega in 2019.
 A live version from Stage was released on a white vinyl promo 12" in the US (RCA DJL1-3255), whereas another 1978 live version appeared on Welcome To The Blackout.
 Opener of the European leg of the Serious Moonlight tour.